nutanix-japan/nai-llm/docs/appendix/infra_nkp_airgap.md

 # Deploy NKP Clusters

-This section will take you through install NKP(Kubernetes) on Nutanix cluster as we will be deploying AI applications on these kubernetes clusters.
+This lab will take you through install Air-gapped NKP(Kubernetes) on Nutanix cluster as we will be deploying AI applications on these kubernetes clusters.

-This section will expand to other available Kubernetes implementations on Nutanix.
+!!! warning "Airgapped NKP Cluster"

+    This lab assumes the following:

+     - The subnet (VPC or otherwise) is air-gapped and there is no internet connectivity.
+     - The jumphost VM has connectivity to download the NKP air-gapped bundle
+     - The jumphost is in the same subnet as the Kubernetes cluster
+     - The jumphost VM is hosting Harbor container registry

 ```mermaid
 stateDiagram-v2